GoogleChrome/web.dev/src/site/content/en/learn/accessibility/forms/index.md

 error.
 There are two attributes available to notify users of errors.

 * You can use the HTML [required](https://developer.mozilla.org/docs/Web/HTML/Attributes/required) attribute.
 The browser will supply a generic error message based on the filed validation parameters.
-* Use the [aria-required](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Attributes/aria-required) attribute to share a customized error message to ATs.
+* Or you can use the [aria-required](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Attributes/aria-required) attribute to share a customized error message to ATs.
 Only ATs will receive the message unless you add additional code to make the message visible to all users.

 Once a user thinks all of the errors have been resolved, allow them to resubmit the form and provide feedback about the results of their submission.
 An error